 Each and every state maintains a record of their state citizen’s criminal background.
 These online databases are all connected so you are able to track criminal convictions from other states.
-You are able to go to county courthouse and check in person, or check the website.
+You are able to go to the county courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and in the event that the crime was in a completely different state, you may have to pay for a more complete search.

 A criminal records search you will be able to get a listing of all the arrests, charges, or convictions for these crimes:

 - Driving Under the Influence (DUI).

 - Drug offenses.